noorus/nooraudio/README.md

 nooraudio
 =========

 A small audio output library using WASAPI.
+Currently only supports the WASAPI push method.

 Compiling
 ---------